 - Balance their immediate spending needs with financial goals in the future

-- Advise on how to structure their wealth so that it can be passed down in sensible manner
+- Advice on how to structure their wealth so that it can be passed down in a sensible manner

 - Should something untoward happen to one of them (or both), they have someone trustworthy to work with their immediate family to continue to steward their wealth